cashubtc/cdk/README.md

 Cashu Crab is a rust library for [Cashu](https://github.com/cashubtc) wallets written in Rust.
 Modeled after [Cashu-ts](https://github.com/cashubtc/cashu-ts).

 **ALPHA** This library is in early development, the api will change.
-Hopefully along with the name.

 ## Implemented [NUTs](https://github.com/cashubtc/nuts/):